Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

 - When the code uses dynamic import, for example to load polyfills or translations.
 In this case, use a standard webpack configuration
+- When you need to output a file with a revision hash in its name, for example ``my-lib-name-0123456aea.js``.
+  In this case, use a standard webpack configuration.

 Folder structure of an internal library
 ---------------------------------------